- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 She made no expression like I thought she might, but simply looked at her hands calmly.

-Signing she grinned and began speaking again.
-“I spent decades waiting, but I knew deep down that they weren’t coming back to me, so I left our home and decided to travel as well.
+Sighing, she grinned and began speaking again.
+“I spent decades waiting, but deep down, I knew they weren’t coming back to me.
+So I left our little home and decided to travel as well.
 Sometimes I went places as a mere tourist and other times I traveled on my own, usually only when I was low on cash.”
 She giggled girlishly.
 “Oh, then when I had the appearance of a twenty five year old I met your biological grandfather, my first husband.
-I loved him very much and we lived quite comfortably; during that time I had my first three children with him, your eldest two uncles and your mother.
+I loved him very much and we lived quite comfortably.
+It was during my time with him that I had my first three children, your eldest two uncles and your mother.

-“However after a sudden illness he died unexpectedly and the doctors never found a reason for it.
-I had a hard time after that and through the years inadvertently developed a close relationship with a co-worker and close friend of mine, that would be the grandfather you know, Kalen, we were just as happy as I had been with my first husband and had many more children.
+“Unfortunately, disease came for him, crept up so fast that before we knew it, it was too late and he died.
+The doctors never found a reason for it, which only made things so much worse.
+I had a hard time after that, again a single mother, dealing with medical bills and funeral expenses on a teacher’s salary.
+Through my years of working to keep food on the table, I inadvertently developed a close relationship with a co-worker and friend of mine.
+That man would become the grandfather you know, Kalen.
+We were just as happy as I had been with my first husband, and soon had many more children.
 Then of course, as you know, he died the year before last.”
 She sighed again, nearly out of breath from her long story.
 “Now, that was the short version.
 Maybe some other time I’ll tell you the long one.”
 Her smile stretched across her face in a mischievous way and her eyes glittered happily.

-“That’s the short version? …wow that was so long.”
-I shook my head as thoughts finished slipping from my mouth.
+“That’s the short version?”
+I blinked with confusion, “…wow, but that was so long.”
+I shook my head as the normally internal thoughts finished slipping from my mouth.

 “Dear, you’re speaking out loud again.”
-My grandmother tapped her hand against my arm.
+My grandmother patted her hand against my arm.

 “Now back to this little box of mine.”
 She stroked the small container with a smile.
 “This is my friend.
-I have had this with me everywhere I went, but when I remarried Kalen I promised myself that I would say goodbye and never wear it again.”
-She gently popped open the top revealing a stunning thin shaft of a clear diamond.
+I have carried this with me everywhere, but when I remarried to Kalen I promised myself that I would say goodbye and never wear it again.”
+She gently popped open the top, revealing a stunning thin shaft of a clear diamond.
 “I want to die, Jade.
-I want to be with the men I love once again.”
+I want to be with my husbands, my brothers, everyone I loved and lost once again.”

-A light, sad smile barely tugged at her lips and she turned her tearful gaze on me.
-“Here.”
-My grandmother placed the small box in my unsuspecting hands.
+A light, sad smile barely tugged at her lips and she turned her tearful gaze on me, a hint of something unspoken reflected in her eyes, but I couldn’t tell what it meant.
+“Here,” My grandmother placed the small box in my unsuspecting hands.

-I kept the box palmed as I walked out of the room, my face still held a slight hint of stupefied awe at what was going on.
+I kept the box palmed as I walked out of the room, my face still held a slight hint of stupefied awe and immense confusion at what was going on.

-Later that evening, my grandmother went to meet her true loves.
+Later that evening, my grandmother went to see her family at long last.

 End